 An analysis of survey data from 18 African countries found that use of condoms for pregnancy prevention rose significantly in 13 of 18 countries between 1993 and 2001.
 Condom use among young African women increased by an average annual rate of 1.4 percent, with more than half of the users (58.5 percent) reporting that they were motivated by a desire to prevent pregnancy.

 Over 75% of 3,000 male and female college students ages 18 to 24 in South Africa surveyed reported condom use at last sexual intercourse, primarily to prevent pregnancy.
 Almost 87% of men and 89% of women in the survey felt that condoms were part of sex.
-Six focus group discussions with found that condoms had become part of sex, highly acceptable and easily accessible.
+Six focus group discussions with students found that condoms had become part of sex, highly acceptable and easily accessible.
 If a woman requested condoms, men and women agreed the man must comply.
 Some men were suspicious of women who agreed to unprotected sex.
 Students reported that they would rather use condoms than jeopardize their future.

 A study of 678 male adolescents from Brazil found that condoms were the preferred method of contraception for 95% of sexually active adolescents Avoiding pregnancy is also a primary motivation for young men in steady relationships.